user4223/ticket-decoder/README.md

 ## Windows

 For sure, it should be possible to get it built by using visual compiler and toolchain as well.
 But I never tried and you might need to modify some build parameters/arguments and you have know (or to find out) how to setup toolchain, conan and cmake in Windows environment.
 Furthermore, the compiler might complain about things gcc and clang are not complaining about.
-But when you are an experienced dev, you should be able to get it managed. (support of multiple u_flex versions via asn1c generated and unprefixed C source files in a shared lib makes this a bit harder, most probably, since export/import of shared libs has to be ported to visual compiler world to, but it's possible via crazy macro stuff, i know)
+Pull request welcome!